scandipwa/stripe-graphql/README.md

 # Stripe extension for ScandiPWA
 Heads up!
 This extension installation will only make you halfway to success.
 Supplementing it with a [Stripe extension front-end](https://github.com/scandipwa/stripe-payments) is a **must**

+Learn more about installing Scandipwa extensions in our [official docs 🚀](https://docs.scandipwa.com/magento/working-with-magento-modules)

 > **Note 1**: In order to get this payment method, you need to install additional extensions.

 Stripe is implemented via stripe `react-stripe-elements` component.
 In the checkout it looks like this for simple card payments: